ImAyansarkar/ImAyansarkar/README.md

-## I'm an engineering student and to-be a developer and passionate in Aritificial Intelligence and Machine Learning , C++ developer and Opensource contributor.
+## I'm an engineering student and to-be a developer and passionate in Learning Newskills , C++ developer and Opensource contributor.